Robust Graph Contrastive Learning with Information Restoration: Related Works

 \subsection{Graph Contrastive Learning}

-Contrastive learning is a widely-used deep learning model that originated from SimCLR~\cite{SimCLR}, a simple self-supervised contrastive framework for learning useful representations for image data.
-SimCLR introduces the infoNCE loss to approximate the mutual information between latent representations from different augmentation views, such as randomly cropping and resizing, rotation, Gaussian blurring and color distortion.
+Contrastive learning is a widely used deep learning model that originated from SimCLR~\cite{SimCLR}, a simple self-supervised contrastive framework for learning useful representations for image data.
 GRACE~\cite{GRACE} extended the SimCLR framework to graph data by generating augmentation views through random link removal and feature masking.
-Later, GCA~\cite{GCA} prevents the removal of the important links during the stochastic augmentations by designing several link removal mechanisms based on degree centrality, eigenvector centrality and PageRank centrality.
-ARIEL~\cite{ARIEL} introduced an adversarial view via PGD attack and an information regularization penalty to stabilize training.
+Later, GCA~\cite{GCA} prevents the removal of the important links during the stochastic augmentations by designing several link removal mechanisms based on degree centrality, etc. ARIEL~\cite{ARIEL} introduced an adversarial view via a PGD attack for robust training.
 SPAN~\cite{SPAN} explored spectrum invariance during augmentation views and generated augmentation views by maximizing and minimizing the spectral change.
 MVGRL~\cite{MVGRL} utilized a local-global contrastive loss to measure the agreement between the neighbor nodes and graph diffusion.
 DGI~\cite{DGI} generated augmentation views by corrupting the original graph and contrasting the node embeddings between the original graph and the corrupted graphs.
-Finally, BGRL~\cite{BGRL} introduced bootstrapped graph latent training by predicting alternative augmentations of the input without contrasting with negative samples.
+BGRL~\cite{BGRL} introduced bootstrapped graph latent training by predicting alternative augmentations of the input without contrasting with negative samples.
+SPAGCL~\cite{SPAGCL} integrated the node similarity-preserving view and the adversarial view to enhance the adversarial robustness of GCL model.
+PiGCL~\cite{PiGCL} endeavored to mitigate the implicit conflicts from the negative pairs caused by the InfoNCE loss of GCL to boost its robust performance.
+GPS~\cite{GPS} deployed a special pooling mechanism to enhance the adversarial robustness of GCL on the graph classification problem.